mbari-org/pythia/README.md

 ### Native libraries

 Pythia depends on native libraries.
-These are included via mavn profiles.
+These are included via maven profiles.
 When building for docker, be sure to disable your host platforms native libs. e.g.

 ```bash
 mvn help:active-profiles -P linux-arm -P -macos-arm